|Allegro CL version 10.1|

 :error in all

-The value of environment should be an association list of names and values.
+The value of environment should be an association list of names and values or a list of lists, where the name is the first element of the list and the value is the second (further elements are ignored).
 Names and values should be strings.
 Each name should be the name of an environment variable to set in the process being spawned, and the corresponding value should be the desired value for that variable.
 The environment variable is only set in the process being spawned, and is not set in the process executing the run-shell-command, nor is it remembered in future calls to run-shell-command.

 run-shell-command adds the specified environment variables and values to the existing environment and passes that to the subprocess it is starting.
 Specifying an environment name that already exists will cause that name's value to be replaced with the new value specified.